Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 # Analyzing Example Logs and Creating Reports Exercise

+## Splunk Analysis of a sample Windows Server Logs

 1. Here I am using the windows server logs file, analyzing the `signature` variable which documents activity with a particular user account such as lock out or delition, along with a `signature_id` that contains specific codes assigned to such events

 - `source="windows_server_logs.csv" host="Windows_Server_Logs" sourcetype="csv" | table signature signature_id | dedup signature` The `dedup` command here removes the duplicates